-Highway transit--in a coordinated statewide transportation system--will continue to carry a great percentage of the goods and people transported within the state.
-A program of maintenance and improvement of this modal system must be continued in coordination with the development of other modal components.
+Highways transit -- in a coordinated statewide transportation system--will continue to carry a great percentage of the goods and people transported within the state.
+A program of maintenance, operations and safety and improvements toof this modal system must be continued in coordination with the development of other modal components.